nixer89/rippled/docs/Docker.md

-# Rippled Docker Image
+# Xrpld Docker Image

-Rippled has a continuous deployment pipeline that turns every git commit into a docker image for quick testing and deployment.
+Xrpld has a continuous deployment pipeline that turns every git commit into a docker image for quick testing and deployment.

 To run the tip of the latest release via docker: